James A. Smith (Medal of Honor)

 James Aloysius Smith (September 2, 1880 – November 9, 1944) was an American sailor serving in the United States Navy during the Boxer Rebellion who received the Medal of Honor for bravery.
 He was later a decorated member of the New York City Fire Department, and an early member of Rescue 1.

 Early life

-Smith was born September 2, 1880, in New York, and after entering the navy he was sent as a landsman to China to fight in the Boxer Rebellion.
+Smith was born on September 2, 1880, in New York.
+After entering the navy, he was sent as a landsman to China to fight in the Boxer Rebellion.

 Later life

-After serving in the navy, Smith became a fireman with Rescue 1 of the New York City Fire Department and earned a commendation for his participation in the fire and rescue efforts aboard the USS O-5 in the Brooklyn Navy Yard on October 6, 1918.
+After serving in the navy, Smith became a fireman with Rescue 1 of the New York City Fire Department.
+He earned a commendation for his participation in the fire and rescue efforts aboard the USS O-5 in the Brooklyn Navy Yard on October 6, 1918.

 Medal of Honor citation

 Rank and organization: Landsman, U.S. Navy.
 Born: 2 September 1880, New York.
 Accredited to: New York.
 G.O.
 No.: 55, 19 July 1901.